AccessAtECS/ATbarWordPressPlugin/readme.txt

 4. screenshot-4.png

 == Changelog ==

+= 3.3 =
+*  Works fully with HTTPS
+*  Links for toolbar and image upgrade to HTTPS
+*  Automactially loads latest version of ATbar

 = 3.2 =
 *  Added shortcode - use [atbar] in posts and pages to put ATbar launcher there